aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-json-to-xls/_index.md

 The following example demonstrates how to merge JSON to XLS in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge JSON to XLS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLS file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges JSON to XLS.
+See Python example that merges JSON to XLS.

 {{% /blocks/products/pf/agp/text %}}